monitor the temp of your macos using telegraf

 Monitor the Temperature of Your MacOS Hardware Using Telegraf - 3

-Once this dashboard is generated in your account, you can locate it your Primary Dashboards to see system metrics (cpu, mem, disk) displayed, including a row for hardware temperatures:
+Once this dashboard is generated in your account, you can locate it in your Primary Dashboards to see system metrics (CPU, mem, disk) displayed, including a row for hardware temperatures:

 Monitor the Temperature of Your MacOS Hardware Using Telegraf - 4